StefaanVerwimp/ONT-cappable-seq2/README.md

 ## Installation

+**Note:** This snakemake pipeline is designed for Linux systems!
+Windows users are advised to install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) before proceeding with the installation.

 1. Install Snakemake by following the [instructions provided here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 2. Clone the ONT-cappable-seq2 repository to the desired location to obtain the Snakemake pipeline: